Stegomosuchus: Paleobiology

 By comparison to other protosuchids, Stegomosuchus was probably a terrestrial carnivore.

 In the same issue of The American Journal of Science that contained the description of Stegomus longipes, Richard Swann Lull published a short article in which he proposed that S. longipes had produced previously known tracks named Batrachopus gracilis, also from the Connecticut River Valley.
 This assessment has been followed, although the ichnospecies assigned to Batrachopus have since been consolidated; B. deweyi is now the name for the tracks in question.

 Paleoenvironment

 The Hoover Quarry may represent a playa, or dry lake, a shallow lake, or a river setting.
 The Portland Formation as a whole is composed of reddish shallow–water and gray or black deeper water rocks in the lower part of the formation, and coarser red rocks from river or alluvial settings in the upper part of the formation.
-It has yielded fossils of algal structures, pollen, trees and smaller plants, bivalves, clam shrimp, ostracodes, beetles, invertebrate traces, several genera of fish (Acentrophorus, Redfieldius, Semionotus, and the coelacanth Diplurus), the theropod dinosaur Podokesaurus, the prosauropod dinosaurs Ammosaurus and Anchisaurus, vertebrate coprolites (fossilized droppings), and several vertebrate track genera (Batrachopus, the theropod tracks Anchisauripus, Eubrontes, and Grallator, the prosauropod tracks Otozoum, and the ornithischian dinosaur tracks Anomoepus).
+It has yielded fossils of algal structures, pollen, trees and smaller plants, bivalves, clam shrimp, ostracodes, beetles, invertebrate traces, several genera of fish (Acentrophorus, Redfieldius, Semionotus, and the coelacanth Diplurus), the theropod dinosaur Podokesaurus, the sauropodomorph dinosaur Anchisaurus, vertebrate coprolites (fossilized droppings), and several vertebrate track genera (Batrachopus, the theropod tracks Anchisauripus, Eubrontes, and Grallator, the prosauropod tracks Otozoum, and the ornithischian dinosaur tracks Anomoepus).